twelve13/Prototypes/README.md

 * The value of "this", when used in an object, is the object itself.
 * The "this" keyword in an object constructor does not have a value.
 It is only a substitute for the new object.
 * The value of "this" will become the new object when the constructor is used to create a new object.

+It is a good idea to use namespacing to organize code.
+A namespace is a context in which variables can exist without conflicting with other variables of the same name elsewhere.
+You can avoid naming conflict by encapsulating your code in an object that is unlikely to collide with other objects.